rngoodner/fiesta-helpers/README.md

 # fiesta-helpers

 Convenience scripts for building and running FIESTA.
-These are the scripts I have been using to help build/run FIESTA on Xena to test run-times after source modifications and with different implementation of MPI.
+These are the scripts I have been using to help build/run FIESTA on Xena to test run-times after source modifications and with different implementations of MPI.

 # Build script